Index span tags to generate Troubleshooting MetricSets 🔗

 Make any desired changes using the buttons in the Actions column:

-Use the pencil button to edit the scope of an indexed span tag.
+Use the pencil button to edit the scope of an indexed span tag or process.

-Use the pause button to pause generating MetricSets for a given span tag.
+Use the pause button to pause generating MetricSets for a given span tag or process.

 Use the trash button to delete a MetricSet configuration.